-- → Note: Schools directly reimburse visiting committee members for expenses incurred during the previsit and the self-study visit.
+- → Note: Schools directly reimburse visiting committee members for expenses incurred during the self-study visit.
 This includes meals, mileage, and other accreditation visit-related expenses.
 Lodging should be arranged and directly paid for by the school. - 3.
-After the Self-Study Report is completed, copies are distributed to the appropriate people/organizations.
-The SC and visiting committee chairperson finalize the schedule for the visit.
+After the self-study report is completed, copies are distributed to the appropriate people/organizations.
+The SC and visiting committee chairperson finalize the visit schedule.